(See also Overview of Multiple Endocrine Neoplasias.)

 MEN 2B is suspected in patients with a family history of MEN 2B, pheochromocytoma, multiple mucosal neuromas, or medullary thyroid carcinoma.
 Genetic testing is highly accurate and is done to confirm the disorder.
 Genetic testing also is done to screen 1st-degree relatives and any symptomatic family members of patients with MEN 2B, as in MEN 2A.

 Pheochromocytoma may be suspected clinically and is confirmed by measuring plasma free metanephrines and urinary catecholamines.
-Laboratory testing for medullary thyroid carcinoma may be done.
+Laboratory testing for medullary thyroid carcinoma with serum calcitonin measurements should be done.
 MRI or CT is used to search for pheochromocytomas and medullary thyroid carcinoma.

 Affected patients should have total thyroidectomy as soon as the diagnosis is established.
 Pheochromocytoma, if present, should be removed before thyroidectomy is done.